 In general, this group can be larger than $\mathbb{G}$.
 The larger set of group transformations present in $ G$ compared to $\mathbb{G}$ are sometimes referred to as accidental symmetries.
-For examples with accidental symmetries, see E.g.~\ref{sec:egseven}, \ref{sec:egeight}.
+For examples with accidental symmetries, see Examples~\ref{sec:egseven}, \ref{sec:egeight}.

 In the space of $\varphi$, i.e., in $\mathbbm R^{\text{dim}(\varphi)}$, let us choose a specific point, say, $\varphi=\boldsymbol\varphi$.
 The action of the group $G$ on $\boldsymbol\varphi$ generates a set of points which forms the orbit of $\boldsymbol\varphi$ under $G$, denoted by $G\boldsymbol\varphi$.
 This $G$-orbit, in general, is a union of one or more connected manifolds.
 One of the connected components of $G\boldsymbol\varphi$ contains the original point $\boldsymbol\varphi$.
 Let $S\subseteq G$ be the setwise stabilizer of this connected component.
 The action of elements in $S$ moves a point in this connected manifold within the manifold transitively, while the action of elements in $G$ that are not in $S$ moves the point to another connected manifold.
 The connected manifold that contains $\boldsymbol\varphi$ is nothing but the $S$-orbit of $\boldsymbol\varphi$, denoted by $S\boldsymbol\varphi$.
 Let the real dimension of $S\boldsymbol\varphi$ be $\text{dim}(S\boldsymbol\varphi)$.
 We may represent the continuous transformations under $S$ with the parameters $\tht={\tht}_1,..,{\tht}_{\text{dim}(S\boldsymbol\varphi)}$.
 These parameters can uniquely label the points in the connected manifold $S\boldsymbol\varphi$.
 We note that $S$ and $\text{dim}(S\boldsymbol\varphi)$ are dependent on the choice of the point $\boldsymbol\varphi$.